Kangean Islands

-The Kangean Islands, also known as the Kangean Archipelago (Kangean: Kapoloan Kangayan) are the group of islands within the Lesser Sunda Islands complex of Indonesian Archipelago located in the northern Bali Sea.
-It comprises a total of 118 islands (27 inhabited islands), with the Kangean Island as the main and biggest island in the region.
+The Kangean Islands, also known as the Kangean Archipelago (Kangean: Kapoloan Kangayan) are the group of islands within the Lesser Sunda Islands complex of the Indonesian Archipelago located in the northern Bali Sea.
+It comprises a total of 118 islands (27 inhabited islands) covering a land area of 652.54 km^{2}, with Kangean Island as the main and biggest island in the region.
+It is administered as a part of Sumenep Regency in the province of East Java.

 Terminology

 The name of "Kangean" is etymologically derived from the "kangayan" term in Kangeanese, which refers to the sociocultural community of "scion" (a descendant of notable family).
 Another theory has suggested that "kangayan" could possibly mean "breed" due to historical inter-marriage between the indigenous people of the Kangean Archipelago and those of Sulawesi (mainly Bugis and Mangkasara’).
 This could also refer to the Bekisar, a well-known chicken breed originating from Kangean island which was bred initially by the Kangean people.
 The word kangayan could possibly relate to the hypothetical reconstructed proto-Austronesian word of *aŋay, which means "departure", "rendezvous", etc.

-In Kangeanese literature, the word "kangayan" was used throughout the Middle Ages to describe the Kangean island in general, and it still continues to be used to describe the ancentral homeland region of Kangean people in the central to eastern part of Kangean island, known as the Kangayan district.
+In Kangeanese literature, the word "kangayan" was used throughout the Middle Ages to describe the Kangean Islands in general, and it still continues to be used to describe the ancentral homeland region of the Kangean people in the central to eastern part of Kangean island, known as the Kangayan district.